keremyurekli/Minecraft-Server-GUI/README.md

 ## **TODO:**
   > An option to remember servers and their settings

-  > See server information without portforwarding
+  > View server information without portforwarding

   > Support for more portforwarding services